 - lower back

-Muscle cells are more metabolically active than fat cells, which means they burn calories even at rest.
-By helping you build muscle, sit-ups will help you burn more calories in the long-run.
-Also, strong core muscles can help posture, which can improve appearance without weight loss.
+Muscle cells are more metabolically active than fat cells.
+This means they burn calories even at rest.
+By helping you build muscle, situps will help you burn more calories in the long run.
+Also, strong core muscles can help improve posture.
+Good posture can improve appearance without weight loss.

-The main drawback to sit-ups is the possibility of lower back and neck injuries.
-You should ask a doctor for advice if you have had any related injuries to prevent strain.
+The main drawback to situps is the possibility of lower back and neck injuries.
+You should ask a doctor for advice if you’ve had any related injuries to prevent strain.

 - Bend your legs and place feet firmly on the ground to stabilize your lower body.

-- Curl your upper body all the way up towards your knees.
+- Curl your upper body all the way up toward your knees.
 Exhale as you lift.

 - Slowly, lower yourself down, returning to your starting point.
 Inhale as you lower.

-While a strong core is certainly an asset to overall fitness, it is not necessarily conducive to everyday movements.
-Also, like sit-ups, while crunches are good for developing, they don’t burn fat.
+While a strong core is certainly an asset to overall fitness, it’s not necessarily conducive to everyday movements.
+Also, like situps, while crunches are good for developing muscle, they don’t burn fat.

 Another consideration is your current fitness level.
 Crunches build up the abdominal muscles over time, but can cause significant back pain for beginners.
 If you do incorporate crunches into your workout routine, it’s best to start off with a set of 10 to 25 at a time and add another set as you get stronger.

-- Bend our legs and stabilize your lower body.
+- Bend your legs and stabilize your lower body.